hugoroussel/popcontract/README.md

 The contract decides which set of keys to register by taking the one submitted by most organizers.
 Other ways to reach consensus are also possible.
 The organizer could include the one choosen in the configuration of the party.
 Once this is done, the contract enters the state "Locked".

-## How to deploy using Go :
+## How to use using Go :

 You will need to have geth and to run a full node.
-The current specified path is for the rinkeby network.
-Organizers will need to create accounts using geth, and the administrator of the party needs to input is JSON file as well as his password into the app.go file.
-Manual input of nonce is required in the app.go file as well.
-To get current nonce run :
+Organizers will need to create accounts using geth and will need their private key.
+To deploy the contract run :
+`go build`
+`./popcontract org link "your private key" "your geth path" "your account nonce (in string format)" `

+To get your account nonce, either use a block explorer like etherscan.io or :

 `geth attach ipc:"path/to/your/geth.ipc"`

-`web3.eth.getTransactionCount("administrator address")`
+`web3.eth.getTransactionCount("your public address")`

+To set the configuration :

+`./popcontract org config "dest.toml"`

+To sign :

+`./popcontract org sign "private key"`

+To sign whole configuration :

+`./popcontract org signAdmin`

+To deposit new key set :

+`./popcontract org public "private key" "keyset"`

-To run, clone project & in directory run :
+To reach consensus :

-`go build && ./popcontract`

-Currently displays a demo of a party setup.
+`./popcontract org final`

 To apply modification to popcontract.sol :